andreas-kupries/aktive/doc-internal/spec-language.md

 The type of the function argument may change to `aktive_iveccache_fill*` if no operators appear which do not fit into the framework/code emitted by `cached`.

-###### `CPARAM`
+###### `CSIZE`

-For cached operators the name of the operator parameter specifying the size of the result along the uncached axis.
+For cached operators a C RHS expression defining the size of the result along the uncached axis.

-For example, for row histograms it is the `bins`, which becomes the width of the result.
+For example, for row histograms it is `param->bins` which becomes the width of the result.

 ###### `CDATA`